 - Tap 'Display and sound'

 - Choose either 'Dim' or 'Lights out'

 Lights Out has been available to iOS users for some time, but it was added to the Android app a little bit later.
 It’s been more than a year, however, so it should be readily available for Android users.

 Still, if it doesn't appear in the menu, open your phone's settings and scroll down to 'Apps'.
 Find Twitter in the list, tap it and select 'Force stop', then clear the app's data.
 Re-launch Twitter and the Lights Out option should now be available.

 Twitter's website makes use of the prefers-color-scheme* (opens in new tab) setting, which tells your web browser that a dark version of the site is available.
 Most modern browsers, including Chrome, Firefox and Edge, will detect this, and display the correct version to match your browser settings (light or dark).

-If you'd prefer to change Twitter's appearance manually, open the 'Settings and Privacy' menu, then select 'Display' and take your pick from the three options provided: Default, Dim and Lights Out.
+If you'd prefer to change Twitter's appearance manually, that's also possible: open the 'Settings and Privacy' menu, then select 'Display' and take your pick from the three options provided: Default, Dim and Lights Out.

 - Pick a highlight color that you like

 - Find out how to get WhatsApp dark mode